-I had just gotten baking bread down (you can see some of my recipes here and here) and came up with a mean thin crust pizza recipe when I had to go gluten free.
-Baking gluten free bread is a whole other world that I wasn’t prepared to step into!
+I had been baking homemade bread for my kids for years.
+However, baking gluten free bread is a whole other world that I wasn’t prepared to step into!

 I found that the starter sours very fast!
 You have to feed a gluten free sourdough starter at least 3 times per day to keep it from souring.
 I wasn’t feeding mine enough, so I had to dump it out and start again.

 I learned the second method in The Art of Gluten Free Baking, which uses brown rice flour and water kefir as a base.
 I am still working through the recipes to find methods that work for me, but I am definitely having more success using the starter boosted with water kefir.

 One of the recipes I have perfected is the pancake recipe from The Art of Gluten Free Baking.
 They are great as pancakes, but you can also make a big batch, stick them in the fridge and then toast them for sandwich bread.
 Kaylee and I have been enjoying them pretty much daily.

 However, making these pancakes takes a long time (a few hours in front of the stove for a decent sized batch), so I decided to try baking the mix and then cutting the flatbread into squares.

 Success!
 I lined a baking sheet with parchment paper, greased the sides of the pan with palm shortening and poured a thin layer of batter in the pan (maybe ½” thick).
 I baked the sourdough flatbread at 350° F for 20 minutes and then let it cool completely.
 If you pour a thicker layer, it may need longer to bake.

 After the sourdough flatbread cooled, I cut it into 12 pieces.
 The inside is nice and spongy!
 I am so excited that I found a way to make the flatbread that doesn’t take a half a day every week!